solidjs/solid-start/docs/api/createRouteAction.md

 ### Run a mutation

-If you are coming from `react-query`, this hook is similar to `useMutation`.
+If you are coming from [tanstack-query](https://tanstack.com/query/v4), this hook is similar to `useMutation`.
 It allows you to run an async function and manage the state of the action.
 It also allows you to run the action multiple times.

 ### Show a pending indicator for an action in progress